 The CAA decision on the Route 4 Standard Instrument Departure routes Post Implementation Review in April 2017 has been quashed by the Court at the request of the CAA.

 The process to date has been complex.
-So before outlining what the court action means, it is worth explaining step by step how the current situation arose and why airspace around Gatwick – including Route 4 - has been redesigned.
+Before outlining what the court action means, it is worth explaining step by step how the current situation arose and why airspace around Gatwick – including Route 4 - has been redesigned.

 Why does airspace need to be redesigned?